 Reincubate's Camo turns any iOS device running iOS 12 or greater into a webcam far better than anything you'll find in most Macs.
 You can try it out for free and enjoy great-looking video at 720p.
 And for a reasonable annual subscription or lifetime fee, you can unleash your iPhone camera's full, awesome powers.

-- Works with Zoom, GoToMeeting, Final Cut Pro, Skype, mmhmm, Twitch, and more automatically, and can work with Teams, Slack, and more with minor additional tinkering.
+○ Works with Zoom, GoToMeeting, Final Cut Pro, Skype, Slack, Teams, mmhmm, Twitch, and more automatically.

 Reincubate Camo Studio: Price and availability